languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -load (language-specific) abbreviations from an external file -OpenOffice.org: make the dialog modal
- -stand-alone GUI: mark errors in upper part of window -stand-alone GUI: Make it work no matter from which directory it was started.
+ -stand-alone GUI: mark errors in upper part of window
-  Currently you have to start it from the directory it's installed in.
  -GUI: put nice icon in window corner (currently works only if resource/TrayIcon.png exists relative to the directory where LanguageTool was started) -Auto-reload rules if file timestamp has changed?